Radiant Butternut Soup

 Heat to gentle boil then reduce heat to simmer.

-Cook about 30 minutes until butternut is fork tender.
+Cover and simmer about 30 minutes until butternut is fork tender.

 Serve and top with green chile, freshly ground pepper to taste, with coconut milk drizzle or dollop of sour cream & sprinkle of toasted almonds, pepitas or sunflower seeds.